pndaproject/example-applications/kafka-spark-opentsdb/README.md

 - `upstart.conf`: runs the spark streaming job as a supervised upstart service.
 - `yarn-kill.py`: called by upstart.conf to kill the yarn job when stopping the upstart service.

 We use the sbt native packager for creating the package.
 For more information: [SBT Native packager](http://www.scala-sbt.org/sbt-native-packager/).
-To generate the tarball, run:
+To build and generate the tarball, run:

-	 sbt universal:packageZipTarball
+	 sbt packageApp

 Your package will be available into the target/universal folder.